mcnamacl/risk_extractor_microservice/readme.md

 Why this project exists
 -----------------------

-- Help automation teams extract structured risk information from long financial documents (10-K, 10-Q style reports).
+- A microservice to extract structured risk information from long financial documents (10-K, 10-Q style reports).
 - Provide provenance and integrity metadata for compliance and auditability (audit id, lineage, integrity hash).